wp-plugins/facebook-page-publish/readme.txt

 == Description ==

-"Facebook Page Publish" publishes your blog posts to your profile or page!
+"Facebook Page Publish" publishes your blog posts to the wall of your Facebook profile or page.
 Posts appear on the wall of your choice as if you would share a link.
 The authors [gravatar](http://gravatar.com), a self-choosen or random post image, the title, author, categories and a short excerpt of your post can be shown.

 Decide yourself when and what post to publish.
 Local and remote publishing based e.g. on the post category.